 In June 2019, the Company entered into foreign exchange forward contracts to minimize foreign currency exposure to the Euro and British Pound upon settlement of the proceeds from the foreign currency-denominated senior notes, as described above.

 The foreign exchange forward contracts matured on July 1, 2019, concurrent with the closing of the offering of the foreign currency-denominated senior notes.
 The Company realized foreign currency transaction gains of \$3 million, reported within debt financing activities in the consolidated statement of income during the year ended December 31, 2019, from these foreign exchange forward contracts.
 Further, upon completion of the acquisition of First Data, the Company designated its Euro- and British Pound-denominated senior notes as net investment hedges to hedge a portion of its net investment in certain Euro- and British Pound-denominated subsidiaries (see Note 14).
-Prior to designating the foreign currency-denominated senior notes as net investment hedges to hedge a portion of the Euro- and British Pound-denominated foreign currency transaction gains of \$69 million, reported within debt financing activities in the consolidated statement of income during the year ended December 31, 2019, as a result of changes in the U.S. dollar equivalent of the Euro- and British Pound-denominated senior notes in Euro- and British Pound-denominated cash and cash equivalents.
-The Company realized foreign currency transaction losses of \$19 million, reported within debt financing during the year ended December 31, 2019, as a result of changes in the U.S. dollar equivalents.
-The Company realized foreign currency transaction losses of \$19 million, reported within debt financing during the year ended December 31, 2019, as a result of changes in the U.S. dollar equivalents.
-The Company realized foreign currency transaction losses of \$19 million, reported within debt financing activities in the consolidated statement of income 31, 2019, as a result of changes in the U.S. dollar equivalent of t
+Prior to designating the foreign currency-denominated senior notes as net investment hedges, the Company realized foreign currency transaction gains of \$69 million, reported within debt financing activities in the consolidated statement of income during the year ended December 31, 2019, as a result of changes in the U.S. dollar equivalent of the Euro- and British Pound-denominated senior notes in Euro- and British Pound-denominated senior notes in the issuance of these foreign currency-denominated senior notes in Euro- and British Pound-denominated cash and cash equivalents.
+The Company realized foreign currency transaction losses of \$19 million, reported within debt financing activities in the company realized foreign currency transaction losses of \$19 million, reported within debt financing activities in the consolidated statement of income during the year ended December 31, 2019, as a result of the Euro- and British Pound-denominated senior notes in Euro- and British Pound-denominated cash and cash equivalents.
+The Company realized foreign currency transaction losses of \$19 million, reported within debt financing activities in the consolidated statement of income during the year ended December 31, 2019, as a result of changes in the U.S. dollar equivalent of the Euro- and British Pound-denominated cash due to fluctuations in foreign currency exch